What is Procurement?

 E-procurement (short for electronic procurement) enables the purchase of products and services through the use of digital platforms and networks.
 The administration of procurement processes takes place over so-called e-procurement systems which optimise procurement strategies and aid in the achievement of procurement goals.

-Electronic purchasing replaces telephone-, fax- or paper-based procurement and significantly simplifies procurement activities.
+E-procurement replaces telephone-, fax-, paper- or Excel-based procurement and significantly simplifies procurement activities.
 Every step of procurement processes can be automated and implemented digitally through e-procurement systems.
 This results in significant cost reductions and higher process efficiency in companies.
 Further, the integration of ERP systems into e-procurement systems is possible and necessary for effective purchasing processes.
 With electronic procurement, every stage of the process, such as source-to-contract, supplier management and procure-to-pay, can be mapped digitized and automated.

 Do you want to be kept up to date about new articles on the topic of procurement?